nmalwinka/nmalwinka.github.io/_pages/About.md

 •	Writing a manuscript for publication

-In my previous role, I have been providing bioinformatics expertise to Patrick Chinnery’s group at MRC MBU, University of Cambridge.
+In my previous role, I have been providing bioinformatics expertise to **Patrick Chinnery’s group at MRC MBU, University of Cambridge**.
 My work there focused on exploring and in depth analysis of single cell RNA-seq, CROP-seq and MultiOme (scRNA-seq + ATAC-seq) datasets, as well as writing Nextflow pipeline for single cell multiome CROP-seq processing.

 I am excited about collaborative science, data integration, visualisation.